ravikirany711/mini-social-network/README.md

 The front of this app consists of a framework called react which is a component based framework which was developed at facebook and been around for a while now

-The fllowing section of this course deals with the backend technologies of the app we are building out
+The following section of this course deals with the backend technologies of the app we are building out

+The backend section of this course involves three technolgies namely MEN Which stands for Mongo, Express and Node , Node js is a Javascript run time engone which is built on chromes v8 engine and is quite popular for being able to execute js out of the browser